 With much of the world staying home to prevent the spread of the coronavirus, animals have ventured out where normally the presence of people would keep them away.

-Staying on animals, the Chinese illegal wildlife trade has been exposed on a much greater scale which will hopefully bring more attention to the issues this raises – from a disease and conservation perspective.
+Staying on animals, the Chinese illegal wildlife trade has been exposed on a much greater scale.
+Therefore this will bring more attention to the issues this raises – from a disease and conservation perspective.